 Nov 13, 2014

 On November 13, 2014, the House passed H. Res.
 748 by a roll call vote of 233 -185.
 H. Res.
 748 is the rule governing H.R.
 5682, legislation that would approve the construction and operation of the TransCanada Keystone pipeline.
 The House proceeded with an hour of general debate on H.R.
 5682 and upon conclusion of debate, Rep. Lois Capps raised the motion to recommit the legislation...

 On September 18, 2014, the House of Representatives passed H.R.
 2 by a vote of 226-191.

 Hearing on “Laboratories of Democracy: The Economic Impacts of State Energy Policies,” Subcommittee on Energy and Power (July 24, 2014)

 Jul 24, 2014

-The Subcommittee on Energy and Power will hold a hearing on Thursday, July 24, 2014, at 10:00 a.m. in 2123 Rayburn House Office Building.
+The Subcommittee on Energy and Power held a hearing on Thursday, July 24, 2014, at 10:00 a.m. in 2123 Rayburn House Office Building.
 The hearing is entitled “Laboratories of Democracy: The Economic Impacts of State Energy Policies.”

 Jun 25, 2014